Items by Most Downloads

 The Man on Apr 10th 2020

-Important: YOU WILL NEED TO RESTART ALEPH ONE AFTER SELECTING THESE SOUNDS.
+Important: ALEPH ONE VERSIONS BEFORE 1.3.0 REQUIRE YOU TO RESTART THE GAME AFTER SELECTING THESE SOUNDS.
 (Bold and caps so you don’t miss it.)
-On the plus side, you’ll only have to do this once (unless you move back to the default for whatever reason).
+On the plus side, you’ll only have to do this once (unless you move back to the defaults for whatever reason).
+And you should really upgrade to 1.3.1 or 1.4pre1 – it’s generally a bad idea to run old software, and you can no longer even gather or join net games with releases prior to 1.3.0.

 Notes for version 1.1: